danibishop/danibishop.github.io/_posts/2022-11-24-en-an-agile-budgeting-proposal.md

 ## Constant model

 In this model we assume that $$SRF(t') = SRF_0$$, where $$SRF_0$$ is a constant.
-This means that the customer will save the same percentage of the budget left at any point in time and this amount will be also the compensation for the blocked time.
+This means that the customer will save the same percentage of the remaining budget at any point in time and this amount will be also the compensation for the blocked time.

 For example, imagine we settle a project with these parameters: